-In general, the double-muscled female exhibits many of the same characteristics exhibited by the male.
-However, muscular development is accented more in males than in females.
-This results because males are normally heavier than females, and the presence of the double-muscled gene tends to magnify sex differences in muscling.
+In general, the double-muscled female exhibits, many of the same characteristics exhibited by the male.
+However, muscular development is acnurse.
+They tend to have high blood acidity levels, and a buffer can help lower the acidity and increase viability.